-The Friends Services for the Aging (FSA) Vice President of Compliance, Karla Dreisbach, CHC, CHPC, serves as our Compliance Officer.
+The Friends Services Alliance (FSA) Vice President of Compliance, Karla Dreisbach, CHC, CHPC, serves as our Compliance Officer.
 She has the responsibility to assist the Compliance Official, the CEO, and the Board of Directors in designing and overseeing efforts in establishing, maintaining, and monitoring compliance within our organization.

 The Compliance Officer works with our Executive Director and our Compliance Official and has direct reporting responsibility to the Board of Directors.
 The Compliance Officer is responsible for continued coordination with the Compliance Official for the development, implementation, training, monitoring, and enforcement activities related to the overall compliance program.
-The Compliance Officer is assisted by Peace Church Compliance Program (PCCP) Compliance Managers and Compliance Specialists in providing services to our organization.
+The Compliance Officer is assisted by FSA Compliance Program (FSACP) Compliance Managers and Compliance Specialists in providing services to our organization.

 Our Board of Directors, through the CEO carries the overall responsibility for creating a culture that values and emphasizes compliance and integrity.